 Admission to the Department of Education programs for P-12 certification requires teacher candidates to pass the Praxis I exam (composite score of 527) and have at least a 2.75 GPA for undergraduates and 3.0 GPA for graduates.

-ESOL/Bilingual students seeking P-12 certification must pass the Praxis I prior to enrolling in the Phase I of the internship.
-ESOL/Bilingual students who do not wish to be certified for P-12 classrooms are not required to take the Praxis I.
+TESOL students seeking P-12 certification must pass the Praxis I prior to enrolling in the Phase I of the internship.
+TESOL students who do not wish to be certified for P-12 classrooms are not required to take the Praxis I.

-To remain in any undergraduate or graduate program, students are required to maintain a 3.0 GPA.
-A GPA of 3.0 is also required for clinical practice (internship).
+To remain in any undergraduate or graduate program, students are required to maintain a 3.0 GPA and is required for clinical practice (internship).

 The Maryland State Department of Education is responsible for the licensing of teachers.
-In order to be recommended for licensure by the Department of Education, teacher candidates must successfully complete all requirements of certification including the Praxis II tests.
+In order to be recommended for licensure by the Department of Education, teacher candidates must successfully complete all requirements of certification including applicable testing requirements set by the state.
 Upon the recommendation of the Department of Education, the Maryland State Department of Education will then issue a standard professional certificate.
 To learn more about Maryland teaching licensure requirements, please follow this link: https://marylandpublicschools.org/about/Pages/DEE/Certification/testing_info/index.aspx